bluebonesx/psytask/packages/psytask/README.md

 ## Examples

-Here are some complete examples of common psychology tasks: [examples](https://github.com/bluebones-team/psytask/tree/main/packages/psytask/examples)
+Here are some complete examples of common psychology tasks: [examples](https://github.com/bluebones-team/psytask/tree/main/packages/psytask/examples).
+For reference only, not for experimental purposes.

 ## Integration